NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 JSON is the default format for metadata submission.
 Submission API calls with JSON payloads should include the HTTP header `Content-Type: application/json`.
 Requests with TSV payloads must instead include the header `Content-Type: text/tsv`.

+##### Binary Mode

+Metadata files must be uploaded in raw, unencoded form.
+Binary mode should be used, if available, to ensure that file contents are not encoded by the upload tool before transmission.
+For example, when using the `curl` command-line tool, the `--data-binary` switch should be used instead of `--data`.
+The `--data-binary` switch is required for uploading TSV files.

 #### BCR XML

 While JSON and TSV are the recommended formats for submitting metadata, the GDC API can also extract metadata elements from BCR XML files.
 Users wishing to submit metadata as BCR XML must contact GDC User Services and ensure that appropriate element mapping is in place before initiating XML submission.